headblockhead/peripagePrinterWebsite/README.md

 # peripagePrinterWebsite
-A very basic python web page to control a PeriPage receipt printer
+A very basic python web server to control a PeriPage receipt printer